plone/training/gatsby/data.rst

 - Results
 - Schema explorer

+**Query builder** is where we are going to write our queries.
+Queries (and responses) are json objects, and that object will be returned as a response, filled with required data.

+**Results** is the section where the response is showed after the query.

+**Schema explorer** is where to inspect what is the structure of the data that we can query.

 Site metadata
 -------------

-As we'll see in the next chapters, there are different configuration files in every project, that allows us to customize different aspects of the site.
+There are different configuration files in a GatsbyJS project, that allows us to customize different aspects of the site.

-There is a file (gatsby-config.js) where we can set some general site metadata that can be queried with GraphQL and used in pages.
+There is a file called `gatsby-config.js` where we can set some site metadata that can be queried with GraphQL and used in pages.

-For example, if we need to show the sitename in every page, we don't want to write it in every page, because it can change in the future.
-We could also read it from a common place and use it in our pages.
+One metadata that we could set, is the site title.

+If we look at the demo site, we could see that there is an header with some text.
+This is the site title, read from the metadata config (we will see later how to read it in a component).

 If we open `gatsby-config.js`, we'll se something like this: